 In April 2019, our Board approved a non-employee director compensation policy that became effective in connection with our initial public offering in May 2019.
-This policy was amended in April 2020, and was most recently amended again in February 2023.
+This policy was amended in April 2020, February 2023, July 2023 and March 2024 and was most recently amended again in July 2024.
 Under this policy, as amended, we pay each of our non-employee directors a cash retainer for service on the Board and for service on each committee on which the director is a member.
 The chairperson of each committee receives a higher retainer for such service.
 These retainers are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment will be prorated for any portion of such quarter that the director is not serving on our Board or the applicable committee.
 No retainers were paid in respect of any period prior to the completion of our initial public offering in May 2019.
+The retainers paid to non-employee directors for service on the Board and for service on each committee or serving on our Board or the applicable committee.
+No retainers were paid in respect of any period prior to the completion of our initial public offering in May 2019.
 The retainers paid to non-employee directors for service on the Board and for service on each committee of the Board on which the director is a member are as follows:

+Chairperson Additional

+Annı al Service Annual

-Position Aı nnual Service Retainer Chairperson Additional Annual Retainer
+Position R Retainer Retainer

-Board of Directors \$ 35,000 \$ 30,000
+Board of Directors \$ 42,500 \$ 30,000

-Audit Committee 7,500 7,500
+Audit Committee 10,000 20,000

-Compensation Committee 6,000 6,000
+Compensation Committee 7,500 15,000

-Nominating and Corporate Governance Committee 4,000 4,000
+Nominating and Corporate Governance Committee 5,000 10,000

-Clinical Affairs Committee 6,000 6,000

 In addition, under our non-employee director compensation policy, each non-employee director elected to our Board receives an option to purchase 42,000 of our common shares.
 The shares subject to each such option vest monthly over a three-year period, subject to the director's continued service as a director.
-Further, on the date of the annual meeting of the shareholders, each non-employee director that continues to serve as a non-employee member on our Board will receive an option to purchase 25,000 of our common shares.
+Further, on the date of the annual meeting of the shareholders, each non-employee director that continues to serve as a non-employee member on our Board will receive an option to purchase 80,000 of our common shares.
 The shares subject to each such option will vest in twelve equal monthly installments following the date of grant, provided that such grant shall in any case vest in full on the date of the next year's annual grant, subject to the director's continued service as a director, and provided further, that such shares will vest in full upon a change in control (as defined in the 2019 Plan).
 The exercise price per share of these options will equal the fair market value of our common shares on the date of grant.